microsoft/vsts-agent-docker/README.md

 Ubuntu 14.04 and 16.04 are the currently supported OSes, but there are plans for Windows support.

-When used with VSTS, the agent version is automatically determined and downloaded at container startup based on the account to which the agent is connecting.
-When used with TFS, an image that matches the installed TFS version should be chosen.
+When used with Azure DevOps, the agent version is automatically determined and downloaded at container startup based on the account to which the agent is connecting.
+When used with Azure DevOps Server(TFS), an image that matches the installed TFS version should be chosen.

-Derived images that are based on the standalone agent images provide a variety of capabilities that enable it to support specific VSTS build and release tasks.
+Derived images that are based on the standalone agent images provide a variety of capabilities that enable it to support specific Azure Pipeline build and release tasks.

-The `latest` tag always points at a standard image based on the best supported OS that targets VSTS and includes capabilities enabling many of the built-in VSTS build and release tasks.
+The `latest` tag always points at a standard image based on the best supported OS that targets Azure DevOps and includes capabilities enabling many of the built-in Azure Pipeline build and release tasks.

 ## How to use these images
-VSTS agents must be started with account connection information, which is provided through two environment variables:
+Azure DevOps agents must be started with account connection information, which is provided through two environment variables:

 - `VSTS_ACCOUNT`: the name of the Visual Studio account
 - `VSTS_TOKEN`: a personal access token (PAT) for the Visual Studio account that has been given at least the **Agent Pools (read, manage)** scope.

-To run the default VSTS agent image for a specific Visual Studio account:
+To run the default Azure DevOps(VSTS) agent image for a specific Visual Studio account:

 ```
 docker run \